syncfusion-content/winui-docs/winui/Rating/Overview.md

 `Precision`: Options to decide the accuracy level of rating.
 `ItemsCount`: Support to determine the number of Rating items to be displayed.
 `ToolTip`: Supports to show the selected rating value while clicking the rating control.
-`Orientation`: Supports to show the Rating control in horizontal or vertical option by using the Orientation property.